-Laboratory for Fluid Dynamics, Pattern Formation and Biocomplexity (LFPB) (Prof. Dr. Dr. h.c.
+Laboratory for Fluid Physics, Pattern Formation and Biocomplexity (LFPB) (Prof. Dr. Dr. h.c.
 Eberhard Bodenschatz)

 We are investigating the dynamics of a variety of complex nonlinear systems both experimentally and theoretically.
 Our interests are currently focused on biocomplexity in cell-biology, Lagrangian properties of fully developed turbulence, pattern formation and spatio-temporal chaos, and the Geodynamics of the earth's crust.